 Instructor Certification Form for Class Projects

-Instructors/faculty of research courses that includes human subject research projects are required to fill out the Course Instructor Certification Form in order to act as the IRB for class projects.
-These projects would be for class credit only and the results would not be for publication or public dissemination.
+Instructors/faculty of research courses that include human subject research projects are required to fill out the Course Instructor Certification Form in order for the instructor to make blanket determination the projects to not constitute human subjects research and subsequently take responsibility for oversight of these class projects.
+These projects are limited to class credit only and the results would not be for publication or public dissemination.

 Find the form on IRBNet, in the Forms and Templates Library, or download the form here: Certification Form for Course Instructors/Faculty